-The store's owner, Todd Miller, says he and a couple of local "Dylanologists'' started the fest in 1997 as something goofy to do on the holiday weekend."Every year, people just come; we don't really advertise,'' he says.
+Owner Todd Miller said he and a couple of local "Dylanologists'' started the fest in 1997 as something goofy to do on the holiday weekend."Every year, people just come; we don't really advertise,'' he says.
 "The musicians perform free, and most of them have already asked to come back next year.''

 From town, we drove to the Silver Star B&B, a country inn up in the hills.
 We didn't get anything free, but we had a lovely stay; owner Jean Langer is an artist and once owned a gallery in Madison, and its log walls are covered with original art.

-We showed up at House on the Rock right after breakfast, and I collected my birthday ticket for all three parts of the self-guided tour, a value of $26.50.
+We showed up at House on the Rock right after breakfast, and I collected my free birthday ticket for all three parts of the self-guided tour.
 We weren't sure we wanted to see all three parts, but it's hard to turn down something that's free.
 My husband pointed at the packets of aspirin in a vending machine near the door.

 "Look, they've got the headache medication right at the start,'' he said.

 © Beth Gauper

 At the art-filled Silver Star Inn, each room honors a famous photographer.

 House on the Rock is like a train wreck — looking won't make you feel good, but it's impossible to turn away.

 We walked and walked and walked through endless passageways and rooms, wondering how one man could assemble so much stuff in the days before eBay.
 Perhaps a thousand weekends of garage sales?
 But more importantly, why?

 An attendant named Phil said we could credit — or blame — tourists, who prompted Alex Jordan to expand his 1946 "Japanese house'' that jutted over the valley, reportedly to annoy the abrasive Frank Lloyd Wright.